Our mission is to show God’s love by providing quality, comprehensive healthcare to the homeless and underserved.

 Bettina Lewis joined the Los Angeles Christian Health Centers in 2006 as the Executive Assistant to the President & Chief Executive Officer.
 Her diverse skills and background are a true asset for accomplishing the goals and objective of expanding LACHC’s programs and services to address the needs of the community.
 Bettina holds a Master of Business Administration and Certification in Health Care Management.
 She loves reading, spending time with her family and being an active member of Sigma Gamma Rho Sorority.

 Renee joined the LACHC team in the fall of 2014 and shares more than 20-years’ experience in fundraising, communications and public relations.
 She is responsible for fundraising activities and events targeting individuals and corporate sponsors.
-Renee also handles all LACHCowned media, publications and press inquiries.
-Renee will complete a Master’s in Public Relations from California Baptist University in December 2016 and holds a B.A in Broadcast Journalism from Howard University in Washington D.C.
-She is a wife, mother and active member in the Los Angeles Chapter of Jack and Jill of America, Inc. She is also a member of Holman United Methodist Church in Los Angeles.
+Renee also handles all LACHC owned media, publications and press inquiries.
+Renee will complete a Master’s in Public Relations from California Baptist University soon and holds a B.A in Broadcast Journalism from Howard University in Washington D.C.
+She is a wife, mother and active President of the Los Angeles Chapter of Jack and Jill of America, Inc. She is also a member of Holman United Methodist Church in Los Angeles.
 She considers her work in fundraising and public relations a critical ministry supporting God’s work.

 Medical services, started by the Los Angeles Mission, served as the forerunner to LACHC.
 The initial services included HIV-AIDS prevention services administered by registered nurses.